 - Altering working hours (which may include part-time working, flexible hours or changes to shift times)

 There is a statutory requirement to actively consider and implement reasonable adjustments wherever possible.
-You should therefore make every effort to comply with these requirements and where this is not possible to discuss with the employee the reasons for this and what other options are available to them.
+You should therefore make every effort to comply with these requirements, and where this is not possible, discuss with the employee the reasons for this and what other options are available to them.

 There is an expectation that people will continue to work together at all stages wherever possible.
 You should offer appropriate support to enable this to happen.

-There may be occasions where the employee feels unable to attend a hearing.
-Where this is for health reasons, you should refer the employee to the Occupational Health Service to obtain advice as to when the employee will be in a position to do so or if there are alterations to the process which can be made to support their attendance.
+There may be occasions when the employee feels unable to attend a hearing.
+Where this is for health reasons, you should refer the employee to the occupational health service to obtain advice as to when the employee will be in a position to do so or if there are alterations to the process which can be made to support their attendance.

-If the employee intends to be supported or represented then the availability of all parties will be considered to agree a suitable date for all parties.
-If employee’s representative is unavailable, you should offer further dates to allow the hearing to happen.
+If the employee intends to be supported or represented, then the availability of all parties will be considered to agree on a suitable date for all parties.
+If the employee’s representative is unavailable, you should offer further dates to allow the hearing to happen.

 Where an employee raises a grievance or bullying and harassment complaint during the attendance process, the process may be temporarily suspended in order to deal with the grievance or complaint.
 Where the grievance or complaint and matters under consideration are related, it may be appropriate to deal with both issues concurrently.